A Simple Guide to Hair Structure: The Cuticle, Cortex & Medulla

 To read my post on wave pattern, click here.

-Hair Type Conclusion
+Hair Structure Conclusion

 Every strand of hair is made up of three layers: the cuticle, cortex, and medulla, each playing a specific role in determining the health, strength, and appearance of your hair.